NewPlant95/synthetic_data_generator/docs/adaptability.md

   - completion rate
   - retention

-## The Right Way To Think About It

-The most accurate summary is:

-- the simulation framework is reusable
-- the domain model is not yet generic

-That means it already works as a pattern for other industries, but it is not yet a plug-and-play multi-industry simulator.

 ## Best Adaptation Approach

 If you want to reuse it for other company types, the cleanest approach is: